WHAT IS A PROFESSIONAL LAND SURVEYOR?

-In the process of locating a boundary by a field survey (locating physical evidence in the field with measuring instruments), the professional land surveyor may find that record location of the property, or other record evidence does not agree with what has been located in the field.
-This is called a “Material Discrepancy” and California law requires that the surveyor record a map called a “Record of Survey”.
+In the process of locating a boundary by a field survey (locating physical evidence in the field with measuring instruments), the professional land surveyor may find that the recorded evidence of the boundary such as maps and deeds is in discrepancy with what has been located in the field.
+If the discrepancy is significant, this is called a “material discrepancy” and California law requires that the surveyor record a map called a “Record of Survey”.

 Also, if the property being surveyed was created by a deed only (common in San Francisco), and not reflected on any previously recorded map, the law requires that the land surveyor record a Record of Survey.
-For any boundary location or creating a required map, it is strongly recommended that you seek out a professional land surveyor or a civil engineer licensed prior to 1982 that has experience in resolving boundaries and submitting survey maps in San Francisco.
+For any boundary location survey requiring a Record of Survey it is strongly recommended that you seek out a professional land surveyor or a civil engineer licensed prior to 1982 that has experience in resolving boundaries and submitting survey maps in San Francisco.
 When interviewing land surveyors, ask for references from previous clients, request example of their maps recorded in San Francisco.

 WHAT IS AN EASEMENT?

 An easement is the right to do something over the land of another.
 If Owner A has an easement over Parcel B for ingress and egress, then Parcel A is the benefitted parcel, and Parcel B is the burdened parcel.
 Easements are often created for the benefit of the adjoining owners, which can result in difficulties if the terms of the easement are not understood.

 Another common type of easement is a utility easement, which allows some type of utility to occupy the property, and typically includes the right to access the easement area for construction or maintenance of the utility.
 There are also easements that preclude certain activities, an example would be an easement that creates a “no-build” zone (sometimes referred to as an Air and Light easement) over a portion of a property which forbids construction within the defined area.